unepwcmc/BlueForests/README.md

 The app depends on a few things existing in CartoDB, namely the habitat tables and the views for use in displaying calculations.

+#### Views

 The views, if they don't already exist, can be created with:

 ```
 bundle exec rake cartodb:setup
 ```

+The views are important as they allow the Validation queries to easily handle data on a country level, rather than having to constantly filter by `country_id`.
+Ideally this would be done by having separate tables per country, but unfortunately at the time of writing it was not possible to programmatically create tables on CartoDB.

+#### Tables

 Setting up the habitat tables is a bit more fiddly.
 If you're lucky, someone else will have done it already, or imported from some